 How do you know if mold is making you sick?

-Allergic disease is fairly specific, causing itchy eyes, runny and stuffed up nose and sinuses and coughing, asthma, and skin rashes.
-Most people who develop allergies to varies types of fungus do not develop CIRS, due to their genetics.
+Allergic disease is fairly specific, causing itchy eyes, runny and stuffed up nose and sinuses, coughing, asthma, and skin rashes.
+Most people who develop allergies to varies types of fungus do not develop CIRS due to their genetics.
 More on this to come.
-So- if you are self-diagnosing in order to find the proper Functional doctor, what kinds of symptoms should make you suspicious?
+So- if you are self-diagnosing to find the proper Functional doctor, what kinds of symptoms should make you suspicious?

-Many times, people will report that they are experiencing extreme fatigue and feel like they’ve been sick “forever” with no good explanation.
-This doesn’t mean that all cases of chronic fatigue are due to CIRS, but a good number of them certainly are.
+People often report that they are experiencing extreme fatigue and feel like they’ve been sick “forever” with no good explanation.
+Of course, this doesn’t mean that all cases of chronic fatigue are due to CIRS, but a good number of them certainly are.
 Twenty-two other common symptoms include:

 - Brain fog

 - Memory problems